man freezer

 4. Invest in a fan

 Fortunately for me, my workplace has agreed that we can all work from home tomorrow.
-Warnings have been issued to avoid traveling on trains if possible.
-This is because many trains have been canceled due to the hot weather.
+Warnings have been issued to avoid travelling on trains if possible.
+This is because many trains have been cancelled due to the hot weather.

 Enjoy cool showers